U.S. flag

 Salient Pharmacokinetics of Triptans

-Sumatriptan: Sumatriptan is available as oral tablets, nasal spray, and subcutaneous injections.
+Sumatriptan: Sumatriptan is available as oral tablets, nasal sprays, and SQ injections.
 Orally administered sumatriptan has a low bioavailability of around 15%, primarily due to pre-systemic metabolism and partly due to incomplete absorption.
-Despite nasal sprays being faster than oral formulation, their effect is more temporary.
-Therefore, nasal sprays are an intermediate option for oral triptans and subcutaneous sumatriptan.
-In vitro studies on human microsomes suggest that sumatriptan is metabolized by the monoamine oxidase (MAO) enzyme, thus prone to serotonin syndrome when administered with other serotonergic drugs.
-The elimination half-life (t1/2) of sumatriptan is approximately 2.5 hours.
+Despite nasal sprays being faster than oral formulations, their effect is more temporary.
+Therefore, nasal sprays are an intermediate option for oral triptans and SQ sumatriptan.

 Naratriptan: Naratriptan is better in moderate but long-lasting attacks.
+Naratriptan is metabolized by CYP1A2 and MAO-A enzymes.[17]

 Administration